AntoLC/next-express-graphQL/README.md

-# Next - Express - GraphQL - Project all configured - You just have to start coding now
+# Next - Express - GraphQL - Project all configured
+## You just have to start coding

 Clean Install with:
 * Next, React, Jest - one container